fraterrisus/walkthroughs/aethus/quests.md

 *Goal:* Open the crate using the code from the nearby datapad (0155)

+## Absolute Power Corrupts

+*Trigger:* Return to Epsilon after starting [The Kappa Module](#the-kappa-module).

+*Goals:*

+1. Investigate Facility Theta.
+2. Construct a Biology Lab and make an Antigen Injector.
+3. Explore Theta and locate the Advanced Farming Technology.
+(Picking up the Large Plant Grow Bed satisfies the mission.)

 ## Arrival

 *Trigger:* Start the actual game (not the Prologue).